Boom Town (book): Summary

 Boom Town is narrated in the first-person by Amanda.
 The book opens on Amanda and her family having moved to California where her father prospects for gold.
 The family's new home town is sparsely inhabited, including only "a stage stop, a pump house, a few log cabins."
 Out of boredom, Amanda figures out, after a few tries, how to bake gooseberry pie using her family's wood-fire stove.
 When Amanda's father reports that he sold her pie to other miners for 25 cents a slice, the experiment turns into a small business, and Amanda ropes her brothers into working for her in a bakery where she sells pies to local prospectors.

 Amanda's impromptu pie business achieves success, and Amanda gradually convinces other travelers to settle down in the area and start shops.
-For example, she suggests to a peddler who sells her more pie pans that he open a trading post in town, and she persuades several others to start local businesses such as a livery and laundry.
+For example, she suggests to a peddler who sells her more pie pans that he open a trading post in town, and she persuades several others to start local businesses such as a livery yard and laundry.
 Reviewer Anne Scott MacLeod explains how thanks to these developments, "the settlement is a real town, all because of Amanda's enterprising spirit."
 Recognizing Amanda's success, her father gives up trying to strike gold and instead starts working for Amanda in her bakery, freeing her up to attend the town's new school.

 At the end of the book, there is a historical note stating that many people who found success during the Gold Rush did so as entrepreneurs rather than as miners.
 This note also refers to the girl baker whose story inspired Boom Town.
 There is also a recipe for Amanda's gooseberry pie.